 Initial generalized sensory hyperalgesia 58.

 What should you do for treatment?
 It is preferable that you go to the ER for treatment directly after a crash to check for life-threatening injuries.
-Once cleared of these injuries, you should come into our office, Advanced Spinal Care, for a consult as soon as possible.
+Once cleared of these injuries, you should come into our office, Whiplash Pain Center, for a consult as soon as possible.
 Chiropractic care is very beneficial and effective for treated whiplash.
 This is demonstrated in a retroactive study by Woodard et al., published in Injury, were 26 out of 28 (or 93%) patients suffering from chronic whiplash benefited from chiropractic care (Chiropractic care in this study included spinal manipulation, proprioceptive neuromuscular facilitation stretching, and cryotherapy (icing)).
 (72) Your body is in a state of plastic change and either can be directed in a direction of correction or pulled by the trauma, in a direction of pain.
 First, we work with light manipulations of the body, ice, and several light muscle therapies to reduce the pain from your crash.
 Second, once your pain levels are manageable we introduce exercises, stretches, postural reeducation, proprioceptive, and movement pattern retraining.
 Lastly, we teach you patient-specific exercises and stretches to take care of yourself in the future with regular maintenance visits until you are stable.
 On occasion, we reach out to other specialties (orthopedist, neurologist, general medical, osteopath, psychologist) and send you for special imaging (Digital Motion X-Ray(DMX), CT, MRI) depending on conditions and condition severity.
 We then work jointly with them to make sure we reach our goal for you not to have any long-term consequences from your crash.

 Bylund PO, Bjornstig U. Sick leave and disability pension among passenger car occupants injured in urban traffic.
 Spine 1998;23:1023-8.